gitklindsayjr/LibgpiodClass_BBB/Readme.md

 	string consumer;
 } gpio_lines_t;

 The Beaglebone Black was the SOC for which this Class was initially developed.
-The Linux enviroment is:
+The Linux enviroment is:<br>
-	image  -- Beaglebone Black Debian 13 2025-09-05 - am335c-debian-13-base-v6.12-armhf-2025-09-05-4gp.img.xz
+	image  -- Beaglebone Black Debian 13 2025-09-05 - am335c-debian-13-base-v6.12-armhf-2025-09-05-4gp.img.xz<br>
 	kernel -- version 6.12.49-bone36 Sep 25 19:56:57 UTC 2025 armv7l GNU/Linux

-This software requires the installation of the gpiod library on a Beaglebone Black running the above kernel.
+This software requires the installation of the gpiod library on a Beaglebone Black running the above kernel.<br>

-$ sudo apt update
+$ sudo apt update<br>
-$ sudo apt install build-essential
+$ sudo apt install build-essential<br>
-$ sudo apt install g++ gcc cmake
+$ sudo apt install g++ gcc cmake<br>
-$ sudo apt install libgpiod-dev
+$ sudo apt install libgpiod-dev<br>

 Initial development was cross compiled from a Ubuntu 20.04 PC.
-The shared library, include files came from downloading the:
+The shared library, include files came from downloading the:<br>
 	https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/libgpiod-2.2.2.tar.gz file.

-The extracted file was installed in the following directory on my PC.
-The CMakeList.txt supports both options.
-	~/MicroControllers/Gpiod-Lib
-		|
-		include
-			|
-			gpiod.h
-			gpiod.hpp
-			gpiodcxx
-		lib
-			|
-			aarch64-linux-gnu
-			arm-linux-gnueabihf
-				|
-				libgpiod.so
-		libgpiod-2.2.2

-Install software on the Beaglebone Black:
+Install software on the Beaglebone Black:<br>
 $ git clone http://github.com/gitklindsayjr/CmakeClass_tests

-The following should be the result of the clone operation
+The following should be the result of the clone operation<br>
-$ cd GpiodClass_test
+$ cd GpiodClass_test<br>
+$ ls<br>
+	CMakeLists.txt src<br>
+$ ls src<br>
+	BBB_Gpiod.cpp BBB_Gpiod.h gpiod_class.cpp gpiod_class.h gpiod_structs.h main.cpp<br>

+Begin the build process:<br>
+$ mkdir build<br>
+$ cmake -DNATIVE ..<br>
+$ cmake --build . -- VERBOSE=1<br>

+Build process results:<br>
 $ ls
-	CMakeLists.txt src
-$ ls src
-	BBB_Gpiod.cpp BBB_Gpiod.h gpiod_class.cpp gpiod_class.h gpiod_structs.h main.cpp

-Begin the build process
-$ mkdir build
-$ cmake -DNATIVE ..
-$ cmake --build . -- VERBOSE=1

-Build process results, the excutable will be gpio-test
-$ ls
 	CMakeCache.txt CMakeFiles Makefile cmake_install.cmake gpiod-test

-The executable "gpiod-test" uses P8_12 and P8_14, a "square wave" signal is connected to these pins for the edge and timing tests the call to the "testOutputPulse" should be commented out when the "square wave" signal is applied.
+The executable "gpiod-test" uses P8_12 and P8_14 as inputs and P8_10 and 17 for output.
+A waveform generator with a 5Hz "square wave" is connected to P8_12 and P8_14.
+This will test the following functions "int testEdgeEvents(Gpiod gpiod)" and the :int testPulseTiming(Gpiod gpiod)".
+A square wave runing at approximately 100Hz is outputed on P8_10 and P8_17.

 $ ./gpiod-test